 PowerPoint is an effective way to outline presentation ideas and display them visually.
-But it gets annoying if PowerPoint does not allow you to insert video.
+But it gets annoying if PowerPoint cannot insert video.
 There are several reasons for this cause and many solutions to resolve this particular issue.

-You will learn here how to embed video in PowerPoint, and how to fix the PowerPoint cannot insert video error.
+You will learn here how to embed video in PowerPoint, and how to fix the PowerPoint cannot insert a video from the selected file error.

 Adding video files into a PowerPoint presentation might be challenging, but the value it brings to your work is worth the effort.
 To make things easier for you, here is a simple guide to know everything about embedding video in your PowerPoint.